Everything you need to know about the 2019 Belmont Stakes

 This year's Belmont Stakes features plenty of intrigue, with all eyes on War of Will, the favorite coming into the race.
 War of Will looks to capture his second straight victory after winning the 2019 Preakness Stakes last month.

-The third race in the Triple Crown comes five weeks after this year's controversial Kentucky Derby, which Country House won after Maximum Security became the first horse to be disqualified in the history of the storied race.
+The Belmont Stakes comes five weeks after this year's controversial Kentucky Derby, which Country House won after Maximum Security became the first horse to be disqualified in the history of the storied race.

 The Belmont Stakes is the longest of the Triple Crown races, covering a mile and half (2,400 meters) around the track, which is affectionately nicknamed "The Big Sandy."
 Last year, the Belmont Stakes was won by Justify, who captured the Triple Crown with his three victories.